Nerajno/begin-to-code/lessons/python/lesson-2/presentation.md

 Within a predicate, we can use comparison operators such as `>`, `>=`, `==`, `<`, `<=`, and more.
-In this case, `>=` is the greater-than-or-equal-to operator, and it will return true if the value on the left-hand size --- in this case the `age` variable
+In this case, `>=` is the greater-than-or-equal-to operator, and it will return true if the value on the left-hand side --- in this case the `age` variable
 --- is greater or equal to the value on the right-hand side --- in this case 21, and return false otherwise.
 ***************************************************